edgeimpulse/example-custom-ml-block-ti-yolox/README.md

     ```
     $ edge-impulse-blocks init
+    # Answer the questions:
-    # Answer the questions, select "Object Detection" for 'What type of data does this model operate on?' and "YOLOX" for 'What's the last layer...'
+    #   Select "Object Detection" for 'What type of data does this model operate on?'
+    #   Select "YOLOX" for 'What's the last layer...'
     ```

+    (If YOLOX does not show up, then update the Edge Impulse CLI)

 8. Fetch new data via: